+Normalizing Male Vulnerability

-Rainbow Flag Starts Flying at Stonewall Monument October 11
+Rainbow Flag Dedicated at Stonewall Monument October 11

-The agency’s release noted that the dedication will mark the first time the flag will wave over “federally-funded land.”
+A release from activists planning the ceremony noted that the dedication will mark the first time the flag will wave over “federally-funded land.”
 The ceremony is open to the public.

 Former President Barack Obama designated the site in Christopher Park a national monument in June 2016, using his powers under the Antiquities Act.